-XXII : 22nd Century Group Stock Research Report
+XXII : 22nd Century Group Stock Analysis and Research Report

 22nd Century Group is a plant biotechnology company focused on (i) potentially reduced risk tobacco cigarettes and smoking cessation products produced from modifying the nicotine content in tobacco plants through genetic engineering and plant breeding, and (ii) research and development of unique cannabis/hemp plants through genetic engineering and plant breeding to alter levels of cannabinoids for new medicines and improved agricultural uses.
 The company has an extensive intellectual property portfolio of issued patents and patent applications relating to the tobacco and cannabis plants.
 Its management team is focused on monetizing its intellectual property portfolio, obtaining regulatory approval to market both its reduced exposure cigarettes and its smoking cessation product in development, and developing and commercializing high value products derived from its unique cannabis/hemp plants.
 Additional information about its business and operations is contained in tis Annual Report on Form 10-K for the year ended December 31, 2016.